Barrett's oesophagus, Omeprazole dosage and bile reflux: links

 I did a search of Google search which indicated that an inflamed oesophagus is more sensitive than a normal oesophagus, so Barrett's oesophagus sufferers are more prone to GERD pain than normal, at least in the early stages while their is still inflammation.
 There are other pages in the search that show the same results.
 I find no information on sensitivity after the inflammation has abated.

 Columnar epithelial oesophageal cells (as develop in Barret's oesophagus) are apparently normal in fish, reptiles and birds, to judge by the few studies that can be found.
 So Barrett's appears to be an atavism to a reptilian / piscine (and probably avian) cell structure.
 As such it seems to be an atavism to a pre-mammalian structure.
 If so, it is probably possible in nearly all mammals!
-The following papers discuss the piscine, reptilian or avian oesophagus::
+The following papers discuss the piscine, reptilian or avian oesophagus:5

 To prove bile is necessary for Barrett's to form you would need to prove that Barrett's cannot form without bile.
 Negatives in science are notoriously difficult to prove.
 But what the literature surely demonstrates is that bile-tainted gastric juice is much more dangerous than untainted juice.
 So there's no real argument!
 See my own experiments with PPI dosage.

-Management of Bile Reflux a paper of questions and answers from Gastroenterology and Hepatology (N Y).
-2013 Mar; 9(3): 179180. states "Bile reflux is very infrequent in healthy individuals." and "It is not possible to distinguish bile reflux from acidic reflux in terms of signs and symptoms."
+- Management of Bile Reflux a paper of questions and answers from Gastroenterology and Hepatology (N Y) 2013 Mar; 9(3): 179-180 states "Bile reflux is very infrequent in healthy individuals." and "It is not possible to distinguish bile reflux from acidic reflux in terms of signs and symptoms."

-Bile reflux - causes from the Mayo clinic says that bile should not normally enter the stomach, but gives some causes.
+- Bile reflux - causes from the Mayo clinic says that bile should not normally enter the stomach, but gives some causes.